Freestyle Libre’s Positive Impact on my Culinary Career

 Love at first swipe?
 That’s great!
 What were some of the features of the product that amazed you?

-I think the most amazing thing is that I got to see trends in my blood sugar, something that traditional glucose monitors didn’t give me.
+I think the most amazing thing is that I got to see trends in my blood sugar, something that traditional blood glucose monitors didn’t give me.
 I can see where my blood sugar is going.
 I can see them rising and decreasing at every swipe, whereas if I was feeling low I might have to prick my finger three or four times just to get a sense of which direction my blood sugar is going.
 Now, I just swipe the sensor over my arm, and it gives me great trends, even at night.
 When I wake up every morning, I check my blood sugar, it shows the trend from that whole night.
 The trending information I receive is pure gold.

-An important topic within the Type 2 community is hypoglycemia (low blood sugar).
-One of the reasons for people with Type 2 to wear a CGM is to help lower their A1C without experiencing hypoglycemia.
+An important topic within the type 2 community is hypoglycemia (low blood sugar).
+One of the reasons for people with type 2 to wear a CGM is to help lower their A1C without experiencing hypoglycemia.
 Prior to wearing the Libre, did you have a lot of lows?
 If so, did the Libre help you identify them after you started wearing the device?

 Prior to me taking any kind of mealtime insulin, it was very rare for me to have a low.
 With mealtime insulin impacting my blood sugars, I have more lows than I’ve ever had, and mostly because I may take too much insulin.
-Other times, I’d forget to dose, and let’s say I’m eating a lemon bar and my blood goes up to 300 mg/dL.
+Other times, I’d forget to dose, and let’s say I’m eating a lemon bar and my blood goes up to 16.6 mmol/L300 mg/dL.
 But what the Libre does is help me to see those trends and I can see it falling or rising.
 It helps me to monitor how much candy or whatever I’m using to help increase my blood sugar.
 The Freestyle Libre is like a GPS; it tells you when you’re on track.

 You have an extensive culinary background as a chef.
 Can you talk about how the Freestyle Libre helps you with your culinary skills and your relationship between food and diabetes?

-Well, I think for anybody, I think the power, especially for Type 2s, the power of a finger prick or a Libre or any kind of CGM is to know what effect food has on your body and what exercise has on your body.
+Well, I think for anybody, I think the power, especially for type 2s, the power of a finger prick or a Libre or any kind of CGM is to know what effect food has on your body and what exercise has on your body.
 Sometimes I’ll exercise, check my blood sugar and I can see where it’s going.
 When eating, I try to calculate my carbohydrates for my insulin, and I try to do as good a job as I can.
 I know that if I’m about to eat something that’s got a lot of carbs, the device tells me exactly what effect that food has on it.

 I tell people all the time who don’t have a CGM to test your blood sugars a half hour before and after you eat to see what that food does to you.
 Of course, the beauty of a CGM is that there’s no blood being drawn and you can learn in the impact of food on your blood sugar quickly.